connorrothschild/v1/_posts/2020-03-15-dumbbell-plots.md

 ![age-worry](../data/2020-03-15-dumbbell-plots/age-worry.jpg)

 These plots show that there are significant differences in worry by age, but that fears of disruption are felt more universally than fears of infection.
 The first plot shows that *every age group* fears that COVID-19 will disrupt their daily lives; although younger people express this sentiment less frequently.
 The second plot **the majority of people under age 50 are unconcerned by the prospect of COVID-19 infection**.
-The opposite is true for older respondents; those aged 65 years and old are **signficantly** more likely to be concerned by the risk of infection (62% vs 37%).
+The opposite is true for older respondents; those aged 65 years and old are **significantly** more likely to be concerned by the risk of infection (62% vs 37%).